mattermost/docs/source/archive/sso-saml-okta.md

 ## Set up a connection app for Mattermost SSO

-3 - Sign into Okta as an administrator.
+3 - Log in to Okta as an administrator.

 4 - Go to **Admin Dashboard > Applications > Add Application**.